Religion in Portland, Oregon: Apostolic Faith Church

 Portland is the world headquarters of the Apostolic Faith Church.
 It was founded in 1906 by Florence L. Crawford, a participant in the Azusa Street Revival.
 William J. Seymour appointed Crawford as the state director of the Pacific Coast Apostolic Faith movement where she would help other missions and churches join the movement.
 Crawford's break with Seymour was complete by 1911 when she started the Apostolic Faith Church and most churches followed her.

 Foursquare

-The Portland area is home to multiple Foursquare megachurches, including Beaverton Foursquare Church and Southlake Foursquare Church.
+The Portland area is home to multiple Foursquare megachurches, including the megachurch Beaverton Foursquare Church.

 Independent Pentecostal

 Portland also has a few Independent Pentecostal Churches.

+Romanian Pentecostal Churches

+The Portland area is home to a large Romanian population.
+Because of this there are multiple Romanian churches, though Pentecostalism is one of the most prevalent religious groups serving the Romanian community.
+Portland is home to seven Romanian Pentecostal churches.

 Presbyterianism

 Portland is a part of the Synod of the Pacific of the Presbyterian Church (USA) and the Pacific Northwest Presbytery of the Presbyterian Church in America.

 Quakers

 Portland is home to five congregations of Quakers and George Fox University is run by the Friends General Conference.